List of just integers list_a = [12, 5, 91, 18] # List of integers, floats, strings, booleans list_b = [4, 1.2, "hello world", True]

 Getting the number of elements in a list in Python is a common operation.
 For example, you will need to know how many elements the list has whenever you iterate through it.
-Remember that lists can have a combination of integers, floats, strings, booleans, other lists, etc. as their elements:
+Remember that lists can contain a combination of types, like integers, floats, strings, booleans, other lists, etc. as their elements:

 # List of just integers list_a = [12, 5, 91, 18] # List of integers, floats, strings, booleans list_b = [4, 1.2, "hello world", True]

 list_a we get 5 elements overall.
 If we do the same for

 list_b we will see that we have 4 elements.

 There are different ways to get the number of elements in a list.
 The approaches vary whether you want to count nested lists as one element or all the elements in the nested lists, or whether you're only interested in top-level unique elements.

 Built-in Function len()

 The most straightforward and common way to get the number of elements in a list is to use the Python built-in function

 Let's look at the following example:

 list_a = ["Hello", 2, 15, "World", 34] number_of_elements = len(list_a) print("Number of elements in the list: ", number_of_elements)